'Mrs. A. R. Waddell' rose Description

-Salmon-pink, darker reverse.
-Red filaments.
+Salmon-pink, deep pink reverse, scarlet shading.
 Mild, apricot or peach fragrance.
 Large, semi-double (9-16 petals), borne mostly solitary, in small clusters bloom form.
 Blooms in flushes throughout the season.

 Armed with thorns / prickles, bushy, upright.
 Glossy foliage.